bootstrap-ruby/bootstrap_form/README.md

 ### Inline Forms

 To use an inline-style form, use the `style: :inline` option.
-To hide labels, use the `hide_label: true` option, which keeps your forms accessible to those using screen readers.
+To hide labels, use the `hide_label: true` option, which keeps your labels accessible to those using screen readers.

 ```erb